Mr. Skeffington: Plot

 She retains her beauty as she grows older (much to the envy of her women acquaintances), but when she catches diphtheria, it ravages her appearance.
 In denial, she invites her old lovers (and their wives) to a party.
 The men are shocked (and the women relieved) by how much Fanny has changed, leaving her distraught.
 Her latest young suitor, Johnny Mitchell, falls in love with her daughter, who has returned from Europe because of the rise of the Nazis.
 They marry after only a few months and leave for Seattle.
 Fanny's daughter explains that, while she wishes her mother well, she feels no real love for her, and pities her for discarding the one man who truly loves her.
 Shortly before her daughter's departure, Fanny suffers the ultimate humiliation when one of her old beaux makes what she at first believes to be a sincere marriage proposal, only to withdraw it when he begins to suspect, incorrectly, that she is no longer wealthy.
 Fanny is left alone with her maid, Manby.

 Fanny's cousin George brings Job back to Fanny's home unannounced.
-The Nazis have left Job penniless and worse, George tells Fanny, and he calls on her to be generous.
+The Nazis have left Job penniless and worse, George tells Fanny, and he asks her to be generous.
 Fanny's vanity nearly prevents her from venturing down her home's grand staircase to see Job.

 When she does finally enter the parlor, Job moves to her, stumbles and falls: He is blind (due to torture in a Nazi concentration camp).
 Fanny rushes to cradle him in her arms.
 As she takes his arm and guides him up the staircase, she tells the maid that "Mr. Skeffington has come home."
 Job had once, long ago, told Fanny that, "A woman is beautiful only when she is loved."
 George tells Fanny that, at that moment, she has "never been more beautiful."
 At long last, she realizes the truth of it.